cloudmesh/cloudmesh-mpi/doc/chapters/tensorflow/tensorflow.md

 $ bash dependencies.sh
 ```

-Once this is finished, we should check to see if things have gone properly up to this point.
+Once this is finished, we should check to see if some things have gone properly up to this point.
 Try the following:
 ```
 $ python3
 >>> import cv2